Destination comparison

 🇲🇽 Mexico

-Pick Mexico if you want beaches and warm water with temples, history and festivals — it scores highest Jan–Jun, Aug and Oct–Dec and peaks in February (96).
+Pick Mexico if you want beaches and warm water with temples, history and festivals — it leads in Jan–Jun, Aug and Oct–Dec and peaks in February (96).

 Mexico full guide →